zenstruck/browser/README.md

 // Access the Symfony Profiler for the last request
 $queryCount = $browser
-    // If profiling not not globally enabled for tests, ->withProfiling()
+    // If profiling is not globally enabled for tests, ->withProfiling()
     // must be called before the request.
     ->profile()->getCollector('db')->getQueryCount()
 ;